 Once your baby starts developing teeth, you’ll want to start cleaning them.
 The earlier you start, the better.
 But how do you clean their baby teeth without injuring the gums?
 And how do you take care of your baby’s teeth?

 When babies get their first teeth, they don’t usually require a lot of things to keep them clean.
+So, taking care of your baby’s teeth isn’t too hectic.
 But as they grow, so will their dental hygiene needs.
 That said, here are some things to keep in mind when cleaning your baby’s teeth:

-From infancy to age three, you’ll often do the toothbrushing.
+From infancy to age three, you’ll often do the brushing yourself.
 To make things easier, you can sit your child on your lap facing away from you.
 Be gentle when you do brush their teeth, and use circular movements on the area where the gums and teeth adjoin.

 Over time, you might want to let your child brush their teeth by themselves.
-Aside from teaching them how to care for themselves, it also allows them to clean the way they want to, making the experience more pleasant.
+Aside from teaching them how to care for their teeth themselves, this allows them to clean them they want to, making the experience more pleasant.